tristanmorgan/awskeyring/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Security

+If you believe you have found a security issue in Awskeyring, please responsibly disclose by contacting me at [tristan@vibrato.com.au](mailto:tristan@vibrato.com.au).
+Awskeyring is a Ruby script and as such Ruby is whitelisted to access your "awskeyring" keychain.
+Use a strong password and keep the unlock time short.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/vibrato/awskeyring.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.